Steven0818/MLDS2017/hw4/scripts/README.md

 # Scripts Usage

 Every dataset will have a conresponding `{name}_preprocess.py`.
 Each script will use `fire` as argument parser.
-The commandline options will be almost the same for every dataset.
+The command-line options will be almost the same for every dataset.

 To manually execute preprocessing procedure, one should first generate